CIEMAT-Neutrino/SCINT/docs/Intro.md

 📂 `\lib` → all the functions of the library itself are stored here

 📂 `\macros` → macros to run the analysis.
-0i are use for visualize and 0# are used for process data (they are sorted to make easy to remember the work-flow)
+0i are used for visualizing and 0# are used for processing data (they are sorted to make easy to remember the work-flow)

 📂 `\notebooks` → some useful notebooks for interactive visualization 🙂.